PBCAR/PThelper_Archive/README.md

 PT5 <- elasticity_curve(PT4, id_var = "ID")
 ```

 The best fitting k-value is identified in the console printout.
-Additionally, IDs with changes to Breakpoint values (who had more than 1 zero consumption value) are identified alongside the IDs which could not have an elasticity value calculated due to having a consumption value of zero in the first and/ or second item of the purchase task:
+Additionally, IDs with changes to Breakpoint values (who had more than 1 zero consumption value) are identified, alongside the IDs which could not have an elasticity value calculated due to having a consumption value of zero in the first and/ or second item of the purchase task:

 ```
 Selected k-value:  2